By Laura Crotet, Senior Trip Planner at France Just For You

 There are many typical and quaint villages in Normandy.
 Two of my favorites are Beuvron-en-Auge and Lyons-la-Forêt, both of which are part of the “Plus Beaux Villages de France” network ('the Most Beautiful Villages in France').

 Lyons-la-Forêt is located about 20 miles east of Rouen and boasts a beautiful timber-framed covered market from the 18th century.
 William the Conqueror started the construction of a fortress, but there remain only a few vestiges after being largely taken down at the end of the Hundred Years’ War.
-Maurice Ravel wrote some pieces of music while staying in the village, and 2 movies based on Flaubert’s Madame Bovary were filmed there.
+Maurice Ravel wrote some pieces of music while staying in the village, and two movies based on Flaubert’s Madame Bovary were filmed there.

 Beuvron-en-Auge is about 10 miles inland from the coast, near Cabourg.
 It is located on the Cider Route and is truly postcard perfect.
 The main square is surrounded by half-timbered houses dating from the 17th and 18th centuries.
 Some are occupied by artist’s workshop and antique dealers.
 The big event in town is the Cider Festival held on the last weekend of October.

-The Calm and magic of gardens in normandy
+The calm and magic of gardens in Normandy

 In addition to Monet’s gardens in Giverny, Normandy has many beautiful gardens open to visitors.